Calvin-CS/TSAL/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
-TSAL uses the Autotools build system.
+TSAL uses the GNU Autotools build system to build and install the library.

 ### Prerequisites